 I put this in the “Not News” bucket.
-If you paid much attention in college you know most everything in this post.
+If you paid much attention in college you know almost everything in this post.
 You can safely ignore it.
-This story on MSN about Stuart Alsop is amusing: Tesla decides not to sell a car to a customer.
+This story about Stuart Alsop is amusing: Tesla decides not to sell a car to a customer.

 Tell me that the community is going to manage capital and property for the good of the people and all my trust issues fly up out of the grave.
 Ray(Ro(bert(a))), the avatar for my anxiety, pops out of thin air to appear in the blue Queen Anne chair I use to watch TV.
 He fires up Verizon FIOS ‘On Demand” to start streaming episodes of Jerry Springer featuring lesbian love triangles that turn into ersatz UFC cat fights on Jerry’s stage.
 I love the philosophy, that through some democratic, anarchistic, collectivist, consensus based process we would ensure that the Acts 2:44-45 idea of a common pot would accomplish what we hope it would accomplish.
 Then I think about Ray(Ro(bert(a))) being on the committee deciding who gets what.
 That makes me more anxious than usual.